davidrunger/blog/src/_posts/2023-01-30-mocking-external-requests-in-rails-feature-tests.md

 ```

 First, within an RSpec `around` block, we disable `OmniAuth` test mode in this test.
 This is
-necessary because, when the `OmniAuth` test mode is enabled, `OmniAuth` will not actual redirect the
+necessary because, when the `OmniAuth` test mode is enabled, `OmniAuth` will not actually redirect
-browser to an external OAuth server.
-So, in order to test that the browser does follow a redirect to
+the browser to an external OAuth server.
+So, in order to test that the browser does follow a
-an external Google OAuth server, we need to temporarily ensure that the `OmniAuth` test mode is
+redirect to an external Google OAuth server, we need to temporarily ensure that the `OmniAuth` test
-disabled.
-We then restore `OmniAuth.config.test_mode` to its original value (presumably `true`)
+mode is disabled.
+We then restore `OmniAuth.config.test_mode` to its original value (presumably
-after the test has completed.
+`true`) after the test has completed.

 Next is the code that mocks the request to accounts.google.com, providing a specified response code
 (200) and content ("This is Google OAuth.").
 I wrote some code at the end of that `around` block to